 - The eye surgeon (ophthalmologist) will perform cataract surgery on one eye at a time.
 That means that you will come in for another surgery on the second eye.
 The procedure is brief and typically takes 30 to 45 minutes to complete.

 - The eye doctor will place drops into your eyes to numb them and dilate your pupils.
 Though you’ll be conscious during the procedure, you may be offered a sedative to help you remain calm.
 The eye surgeon will then remove your natural lens and replace it with the IOL.
 You should feel no pain or discomfort thanks to the anesthetic.

 After surgery, you may feel a bit drowsy as an after-effect of the sedative.
 Your eye doctor will prescribe eye drops to prevent infection, inflammation and to reduce pressure within your eye.
 The surgeon may recommend that you wear an eye patch for a few days after your surgery and the protective shield when you sleep during the recovery period.
 Make sure to avoid rubbing your eyes or touching them unless necessary.

 A day after cataract surgery, we'll provide a post-operative eye exam to make sure that all is well.
-Your Northside optometrist will further perform a series of follow-up exams in the weeks and months to come.
+Your Houston optometrist will further perform a series of follow-up exams in the weeks and months to come.
 If determined that you require corrective lenses following your cataract surgery, we'll make sure you get the proper prescription.